Globals

 });

-.
+Here the beforeAll ensures that the database is set up before tests run.
+If setup was synchronous, you could do this without beforeAll.
 The key is that Jest will wait for a promise to resolve, so you can have asynchronous setup as well.

-block, it runs at the beginning of the describe block.
+If beforeAll is inside a describe block, it runs at the beginning of the describe block.

-If you want to run something before every test instead of before any test runs, use beforeEach
+If you want to run something before every test instead of before any test runs, use beforeEach instead.

 beforeEach(fn, timeout)